• Skip to primary navigation

 Here are the ingredients you'll need to have on hand to make this cocktail.

-• Gin - I used Malfy Gin (link to purchase on Drizly), which is a modern dry style gin.
+• Gin - I used Malfy Gin, which is a modern dry style gin.
 A citrusy gin like Malfy Con Limone would work great too.

 • Hibiscus Syrup - see my Hibiscus Syrup blog post for instructions, or you can use store-bought hibiscus syrup.
 You can substitute in grenadine syrup for a similar but sweeter tasting cocktail.